 We started before 8 am and there was plenty of shade for the pups.

 We stopped at the visitor center to use the restrooms.
-A herd of deers were there to greet us.
-Beautiful creatures, aren’t they?
+Deer was there to greet us.
 We were less than 50 feet away from one of them.
 Xena and Momo did great.
 They stayed calm and watched the beautiful creatures move gracefully.
 So cool!

-This hike is 5.7 miles in total when you do it as a loop and is rated moderate.
+This hike has a total distance of 5.7 miles when you do it as a loop and is rated Moderate.
 For trailhead and parking information, click here.
-You will notice that scenery looks different in the spring time with wildflowers. 🙂
+You will notice that the scenery looks different in the springtime with wildflowers. 🙂